Overcome hiring a PR firm mistake #1

 At times, PR and marketing directors at a company pull the PR trigger too soon – before they have funding secured for a campaign.
 Then, when the first invoice comes, the company can’t pay in a timely manner because they don't have access to adequate funds.

 Being prepared before your company hires a PR firm is necessary for launching a successful PR campaign.
 As a CEO, marketing director, or communications director, you must take preliminary steps before you hire a PR firm.
 Otherwise, you’re hiring too soon.
-Avoid the three pitfalls above and be sure to read Axia Public Relations’ free guide Maximizing Your Public Relations Investment before you begin your PR campaign.
+Avoid the three pitfalls above and be sure to read Axia Public Relations’ guide Maximizing Your Public Relations Investment before you begin your PR campaign.

 Marjorie Comer is an award-winning PR professional.
 She graduated from Rockhurst University with a Bachelor of Arts in communication and loves to cheer for her hometown Kansas City Royals.
 Marjorie has worked for Axia Public Relations since October 2011.
 Follow her on Twitter @Marjorie_Comer.
 Learn more about Marjorie Comer.